-- 1. Use or create a "typical" user account with commonly used settings (group policy settings, policies, and so on.)
+1. Use or create a "typical" user account with commonly used settings (group policy settings, policies, and so on) and access to the display(s) for target users.
 This ensures that a template is created with the correct settings for your typical users.
-Log in to this account to create the master template.

-- 2. Stop the Remote Management Service.

-- 3. Close the BrConsole.exe process.